 Currently, Tindall’s company is conducting trials in the South Pacific to try to demonstrate on a large scale how CBD can help treat diabetes symptoms.

-We’ve summarized a few of the studies that are relevant to using CBD for diabetes.
+We’ve summarized a few of the animal and human studies that are relevant to using CBD for diabetes.
 Click on the items below to get more information.

-In this study, researchers examined how people with type 2 diabetes respond to treatments of CBD and THCV (a cannabinoid related to THC).
-Participants were split into five groups depending on which substances they were given: only CBD; only THCV; 1:1 ratio mixture of CBD and THCV; 20:1 ratio mixture of CBD and THCV; and neither.
+In this randomized, double-blind, placebo-controlled study, researchers examined how people with type 2 diabetes respond to treatments of CBD and tetrahydrocannabivarin (or THCV, a cannabinoid related to THC).

 The combinations of CBD and THCV had no effect on insulin levels.
 The results suggest that combining CBD and THCV, at least at the ratios in this study, counteracts any benefits they may have on their own.

-Researchers compared self-reports from adults who used marijuana to their insulin level measurements.
+Researchers compared self-reports from adults who used recreational or medical marijuana to their insulin level measurements.
 They did this to see if people who reported that they either smoked marijuana frequently or had smoked it at some time in their life might have lower levels of fasting insulin.

 Fasting insulin levels that are too low could be a sign that someone’s body isn’t producing enough insulin and has type 1 diabetes.
 But fasting levels that are too high could be a sign that someone’s body isn’t using insulin efficiently and has type 2 diabetes.